Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/younghoon/younghoon-ch4-encoding-and-evolution.md

 - By contrast, SOAP is an XML-based protocol for making network API requests.vii Although it is most commonly used over HTTP, it aims to be independent from HTTP and avoids using most HTTP feature.

-WSDL enables code generation so that a client can access a remote service using local classes and method calls (which are encoded to XML messages and decoded again by the framework).

-RESTful APIs tend to favor simpler approaches, typically involving less code generation and automated tooling

 ### The problems with remote procedure calls (RPCs)